Chapter 18 : Chapter Eighteen: Confrontations

 "Don't do anything stupid, Potter."
 Snape said, lacking his usual sneer.

 "Or what?
 Are you going to torture me like you did back at the Riddle House with your Death Eater buddies?
 Torture me until I can't think straight like last time?"
 Harry snapped, his hand starting to tremble.

 Harry heard the intake of breath around him, he hadn't mentioned anything that had happened to him at the Riddle House since telling Dumbledore, they all knew Harry was too angry to care about anything he said.

 "Potter, I-" Snape started, but Harry cut him off.

 "Don't deny it, I saw you standing with all the other Death Eaters!
-Did you enjoy putting the Cruciatus Curse on me?
-Did you laugh when I screamed out in agony, laugh at how stupid I looked twitching and thrashing on the ground-"
+Did you enjoy putting the Cruciatus Curse on me with the others?
+Did you laugh when I screamed out in agony?
+Did you laugh at how stupid I looked twitching and thrashing on the ground-"

 "Stop it!"
 Hermione yelled, her face stricken.

 Harry stopped and turned, glaring at everyone in the room until he came back to his senses.
 His eyes widened as he realized what they had heard him yell, a look of horror on his face.
 He dropped his wand to his side, his fingers still clutching it tightly, but he turned fully away from Snape and looked at everyone else in the room apologetically.